What to Expect as Gen Z Enters the Workplace

 Move millennials into management

-Gen Z workers prefer having managers that most closely mirror them in demographics.
-77% of Gen Z said they would prefer a manager from the millennial generation rather than a Gen X-er or a Baby Boomer.
-While this is a great reason to help millennials rise through your ranks, it also means Gen Z will need some support in bridging the gap with older generations, and you’ll need to provide the information and resources to help more tenured staffers adapt to working with Generation Z. Top employers will prioritize finding solutions for successful cross-generational work.
+These workers prefer having managers that most closely mirror them in demographics.
+77% of Gen Zers said they would prefer a manager from the millennial generation rather than a Gen X-er or a Baby Boomer.
+While this is a great reason to help millennials rise through your ranks, it also means Gen Z will need some support in bridging the gap with older generations, and you’ll need to provide the information and resources to help more tenured staffers adapt to working with these younger professionals.
+Top employers will prioritize finding solutions for successful cross-generational work.

 Employer branding matters even more

-While the concept of brand building as a candidate attraction strategy is a newer one in the recruiting world, it is natural and even expected among Gen Z. This is the generation whose members have had a handle on the concept of personal branding from the moment of their first Instagram post.
+While the concept of brand building as a candidate attraction strategy is newer in the recruiting world, it is natural and even expected among Gen Z. This generation’s members have had a handle on personal branding from the moment they posted their first Instagram post.

-As an employer, having a strong and well-defined employer brand should take a front seat in your Gen Z recruitment efforts.
-Lead with the aspects of your company culture that matter most to this demographic (many of which we’ve covered above) and create materials that are specifically designed to target this audience.
-Use the platforms that are mostly native to Gen Z, like social media, to communicate that messaging.
+As an employer, a strong and well-defined employer brand should take a front seat in your Gen Z recruitment efforts.
+Lead with the aspects of your company culture that matter most to this demographic (many of which we’ve covered above) and create materials specifically designed to target this audience.
+Use platforms that are mostly native to them, like social media, to communicate that message.

 Related: Why Showcasing Your Company Culture on Social Media Matters